sujayk1994/new-updated-xp-portfolio/replit.md

 - **About Me page**: Edit your personal profile (name, title, bio, contact info, skills, social links)
 - **Video Manager**: Add and manage your portfolio videos for the YouTube-like interface in Internet Explorer

+## Magazine Portfolio

+The desktop includes a Magazine Portfolio showcase - an awwwards.com inspired carousel gallery with a FlowPaper-style flipbook viewer.

+### Features:
+- **Carousel Gallery**: Browse magazines in a sleek dark-themed interface with left/right navigation
+- **Flipbook Viewer**: Click any magazine to open it with realistic page-turning CSS animations
+- **Admin Management**: When logged in as admin, add/edit/delete magazines with cover images and PDF files

+### For Admins:
+1. Log in as admin (navigate to `/admin-login`)
+2. Open the Magazine Portfolio from the desktop
+3. Click "Add Magazine" to upload new magazines (title, cover image, PDF file)
+4. Manage existing magazines with edit/delete options

 ## Stube Video Portfolio

 Internet Explorer features "Stube" - a custom YouTube-style video portfolio interface where visitors can browse and watch your videos.
 The interface uses your About Me profile photo for all avatars and applies Arial font styling throughout.